 Caladesi & Honeymoon Islands (Nearby Hotels)

-A combination of pristine beach and pine forest, the beaches on Honeymoon Island offer a unique landscape.
-Its crystal clear waters allow for opportunities to look for sand dollars and other interesting shells along the beach and within the first few feet of where the water meets the beach.
+A combination of pristine beach and pine forest, the beaches on Honeymoon Island offer a dreamy landscape.
+Its crystal clear waters allow for opportunities to look for sand dollars and other interesting shells along the beach and they’re all within the first few feet of where the water meets the beach.
 You can also visit nearby Caladesi Island State Park to stroll the protected beach area and look for shells.

 Anna Maria Island (Nearby Hotels)

 Shelling is a favorite outdoor activity on Florida’s beloved Anna Maria Island.
 Sitting on the southern edge of the island is Coquina Beach, its soft white sand and clear waters offer plenty of shelling opportunities.
 Take the ferry to Egmont Key, where you can spend a quiet afternoon scouring through piles of shells that have washed up to the shoreline.

 Barefoot Beach in Naples is on many shell collectors radar, as this 342-acre park makes for a fabulous day of treasure hunting.
 Look for corals, alphabet cone, arks, bonnets, bubbles, Conches and paws, from the tiny Kitten’s Paw to the giant Lion’s Paw.
 This area is quiet and secluded, and its long stretch of beach can be enjoyed with a day of swimming, camping, canoeing and kayaking.

 Even the kids will enjoy exploring Venice Beach, as beachgoers of all ages will delight in discovering its collection of prehistoric shark teeth.
 Nicknamed the “Shark Tooth Capital of the World”, this beach offers unique souvenirs that date back millions of years.
 Your best bet is to head to the rock outcrops along the 177-acre Caspersen Park Beach on the south side of the city.